20 top learning management systems for 2026

 7. Canvas

-This platform is designed to support learning at all levels, from children in K-12 schools to higher education and, finally, to corporate learners.
+This platform is designed to support learning at all levels, from K-12 students to higher education and, finally, to corporate learners.
 It provides features for employee training in blended learning environments or more focused in-person or remote settings.
 In 2024, Canvas was updated with a slew of AI and collaborative learning features.

-Using the Canvas Studio tool, trainers and employees can work collaboratively during a live session, enabling students to upload videos to share with their peers and add comments.
+Trainers and employees can collaborate during a live session using the Canvas Studio tool, which enables students to upload videos and add comments.
 Trainers can also upload content for further reading by course participants.

 8. Blackboard

-Blackboard has been in business for more than 20 years, and its platform is widely used in higher education as the de facto standard for course management, which has provided the vendor with the opportunity to expand its product offering.
+Blackboard has been in business for more than 20 years, and its platform is the de facto standard in higher education for course management, giving the vendor the opportunity to expand its product offering.

 Blackboard includes an LMS and additional modules designed to enhance the learners' and training team's experience.
-The LMS can be accessed on any device with a responsive interface, providing users with a mobile learning experience that matches the one available on a desktop computer.
+The LMS can be accessed on any device with a responsive interface, providing users with a mobile learning experience that matches that on a desktop computer.
 The vendor is focused on providing an accessible learning environment for all learners, including features that conform to global accessibility standards.
-They include Blackboard Ally, a tool that checks content for accessibility.
+They include Blackboard Ally, a tool that checks content for accessibility and can translate content into over 100 languages.
 Blackboard also offers consulting services to help customers develop accessible training content.

-Like many products here, Blackboard saw significant AI additions in 2024 -- notably, a generative AI "persona" that can carry on conversations with students on specific educational topics and doubles as a tool for building AI literacy.
+Like many products here, Blackboard made significant AI additions in 2024, including a generative AI "persona" that can carry on conversations with students on specific educational topics and doubles as a tool for building AI literacy.

 9. Brightspace

-Brightspace bills itself as a learning innovation platform, moving beyond what is available in a traditional LMS with additional functionality and an improved UX.
-The system can be used for people in any organizational setting or stage of life, including K-12, higher education, corporations and nonprofits.
+Brightspace bills itself as a learning innovation platform, moving beyond what a traditional LMS offers by including additional functionality and an improved UX.
+The system can be used by people in any organizational setting or stage of life, including K-12, higher education, corporations and nonprofits.

 The Brightspace system includes gamification features, functions that support accessibility and a responsive website that supports any device, according to the vendor.
-Learners can download lessons to complete them offline, and create a profile that shows what they are working on and interested in.
-Additionally, Brightspace has an AI feature that provides feedback to learners on how they speak and use key terms.
-An accessibility bundle introduced in 2024 includes an AI-based accessibility checker and a text-to-speech reader.
+Learners can download lessons to complete offline and create profiles that show what they are working on and their interests.
+Brightspace has an AI feature that provides feedback to learners on how they speak and use key terms.
+The company introduced in 2024 an AI-based accessibility checker and a text-to-speech reader.

-The iSpring Learn platform is available both as SaaS and on-premises.
+The iSpring LMS platform is available both as SaaS and on-premises.
 Courses can be developed in a variety of ways and contain different types of content.
-For example, the system supports traditional SCORM files -- the LMS standard for e-learning content -- in addition to role-play simulations, interactive courses and training videos.
-It is designed to enable course creation by learning professionals as well as subject matter experts with user-friendly tools that speed up and simplify course development, including such familiar software as Microsoft PowerPoint.
+For example, the system supports traditional SCORM files -- the LMS standard for e-learning content -- as well as role-play simulations, interactive courses and training videos.
+It is designed to enable course creation by learning professionals and subject matter experts with user-friendly tools that speed up and simplify course development, including such software as Microsoft PowerPoint.
+New functionality includes an AI-powered image generator and an AI-powered translator.

-In addition to the LMS functionality, companies can also use iSpring Learn to host a corporate news feed, including companywide announcements, organizational charts and employee profiles, according to iSpring's website.
+In addition to the LMS functionality, companies can use iSpring LMS to host a corporate news feed, that includes company-wide announcements, user comments and reactions in the form of emojis, and employee profiles, according to iSpring's website.

 11. Absorb LMS

-Absorb LMS offers users many standard features of an LMS, plus the ability to add other modules to build a comprehensive learning environment.
-It comes preconfigured to enable third-party courses from different vendors.
-This lets companies pick and choose courses that best meet their needs and start engaging employees quickly.
+Absorb LMS offers users many standard LMS features plus the ability to add other modules to build a comprehensive learning environment.
+It comes preconfigured to enable third-party courses from different vendors, which enables companies to pick and choose the courses that best meet their needs and start engaging employees quickly.
+The application can also be used to train customers and partners.

-Companies can integrate other offerings from Absorb; for example, Infuse provides features for integrating course content directly in the systems employees already use, such as CRM or ERP.
-That capability is great for microlearning, where courses are short and can be taken on the spur of the moment.
+Companies can integrate other offerings from Absorb.
+For example, Infuse provides features for integrating course content directly in the systems employees already use, such as a CRM or ERP.
+That capability enables microlearning, in which courses are short and can be taken on the spur of the moment.
 Absorb Engage adds a social aspect to the learning environment, including leaderboards, the ability to add news articles and the option to add public social media.

 12. Cypher